-Art as Experience Summer Program for High School and College Students
+Art as Experience Summer Program and Summer Session Classes

 Art as Experience II: TransMedia (ART 1102) can be an independent course or a second part to the earlier summer session.
-Working with cameras, audio recorders, physical computing boards and computer software, this course introduces students to digital art creation, manipulation and theory.
-Students will have hands on experience with digital image acquisition, recording and editing video and sound, and computer programming for interactive media based applications.
-Learning will be fun, challenging, exciting and will open the student to new possibilities for creating dynamic media art.
+Working with cameras, audio recorders, physical computing boards, and computer software, this course introduces students to digital art creation, manipulation, and theory.
+Students will have hands-on experience with digital image acquisition, recording, and editing video and sound, and computer programming for interactive media-based applications.
+Learning will be fun, challenging, exciting, and will open students up to new possibilities for creating dynamic media art.
 Topics addressed during the course will include digital photography, digital video, audio and video editing, stop-animation, slow-motion video, macro photography, programming for audio/visual interaction, and physical computing.

 - ART 1102 Transmedia: Image, Sound, Motion (PDF)